NCSUWebClass/fall14-recognize4/README.md

 ## About

-This repository contains a prototype of the Recognize project backend for the Fall 2014 semester of CSC-342 at North Carolina State University.
-The backend is built on the Django framework and is currently intended to be run and served from a UNIX-like host.
+This repository contains a prototype of the Recognize project frontend and backend for the Fall 2014 semester of CSC-342 at North Carolina State University.

 ## Dependencies

-* Python >= 3.4
+* Python >= 3.4 (including headers)
+* SQLite 3

 ## Installation

 1. Copy/clone the project to the desired install location
 2. Run the `setup.sh` script
-3. Follow instructions in your web server's documentation to configure serving the Django application
+3. Follow instructions in your web server's documentation to configure serving the Django application ([example](https://www.digitalocean.com/community/tutorials/how-to-deploy-python-wsgi-apps-using-gunicorn-http-server-behind-nginx))

 ## License